 The Guide to Virtual Tours and Immersive Experiences: Part 5

 So far in the creation process, we’ve checked off the planning, shooting and post-production stages off the list.
-In this post, we will explore how to integrate your virtual tour onto your site and how to make it accessible to people with varying needs.
+In this post, we will explore how to integrate your virtual tour into your site and how to make it accessible to people with varying needs.

 Now that the production process has been completed, you have a collection of content for your virtual tour that’s ready to be rolled out to your audience.
 You’ve invested all this work and time into your project, so it goes without saying that you want to get as many views as possible.
 Planning the site design and the grouping of content will help you drive higher engagement with your audience and influence viewers to explore the content in your virtual tour.
 Below we’ve outlined three things to consider to help you structure your site and showcase your virtual tour.

 Think about how you want your virtual tour to appear on your site.
 Do you want it to function on an existing page or have it displayed as a full width media presentation?
 From our past experience we recommend a full screen takeover, especially when it comes to accessing the virtual tour on mobile.
 You have high quality assets and 360° content, so working it into an existing page may hinder the usability of the tour and the overall user experience due to the limitations of existing layouts.